jbatalle/queds/README.md

 ## Getting Started
 To get started with Queds Finance, you can deploy the tool using docker-compose or install each component individually.
-You also have the flexibility to choose between different deployment configurations.

-### Deployment Options
-You can choose how to deploy the application based on your needs:

-1. `docker-compose.yml` for a simplified environment
-   - Uses SQLite instead of PostgreSQL and an internal dictionary instead of Redis.
-2. `docker-compose.full.yml` for a complete environment
-   - Includes extra services: PostgreSQL (TimescaleDB) and Redis.

 ### Docker compose
 Deploy everything with docker-compose: